sandeeptiwari6/cooksmart/README.md

 ## Introduction

 Many factors influence the meals being cooked at home today.
 People are always on the lookout for inspiration to cook something new provided they have the time, interest, creativity and the ingredients at hand.
 Knowing what different recipes one can cook given a list of ingredients is one of the constant and colossal challenges in life.
 The goal of this project is to use the recipe dataset available in kaggle to build a recipe recommendation system that allows users to search for recipes based on the ingredients list.
-The recommendation system will perform unsupervised topic modeling on the recipes by vectorizing the recipe name, ingredients and user-input ingredients list using TF-IDF.
-The vectorized representations are then provided as an input to the LDA model to generate a topic probability distribution.
-Finally, a similarity score is generated for each recipe in the dataset based on the user-input ingredients list and the recipes are recommended based on highest scores.

 ## Dataset Description: